supa2/Automaton/Machine-building-tutorial-2.md

 ### Controlling the traffic light with a web browser

 The advantage of building state machine components this way is that they integrate seamlessly with all the other Automaton components like the Esp8255 server state machines.
+Creating a web connecting traffic light becomes real easy now...

 ```c++